Shovel-Ready Pilot Grants Program (ShoRe PGP)

 - If the project is led by a new investigator (NIH definition), the application must include a letter of support from the primary mentor detailing previous experience, the candidate’s potential, the existing mentoring or working relationship (if any), and specifics as to how the mentor will interact with the candidate during the funding period (mentoring agreement)

-The proposal need not be routed through the institutional research offices for institutional signatures, but upon submission may be forwarded to the PI’s appropriate institutional office for budget and effort verification.
+The proposal need not be routed through the institutional research offices for institutional signatures (unless required), but upon submission may be forwarded to the PI’s appropriate institutional office for budget and effort verification.

 Pre-Submission Assistance and Feedback